jrmoulton/tmux-sessionizer/README.md

 be set, killing a session jumps you to a default, and it is a goal to handle more edge case scenarios.

+Tmux has keybindings built-in to allow you to switch between sessions.
+By default these are `leader-(` and `leader-)`

+Switching between windows is done by default with `leader-p` and `leader-n`

 ![tms-gif](images/tms-v0_1_1.gif)

 ## Usage